back to the MAIN INDEX

 - Of course!
 You were there too! - What do you mean?

-I know because I have read it in history.
+I know because I read it in a history book.

 V